 The offering was comprised of Series F convertible preferred stock, convertible into shares of the Company's common stock at an initial conversion price of \$1,890.00 per share.
-Each share of Series F convertible preferred stock was accompanied by a Series 1 warrant, which was to expire on the first anniversary of its issuance, to purchase 16 shares of the Company's common stock at an exercise price of \$1,890.00 per share, and a Series 2 warrant, which expires on the seventh anniversary of its issuance, to purchase 16 shares of the Company's common stock at an exercise price of \$1,890.00 per share, and a Series 2 warrant, which expires on the seventh anniversary of its issuance, to purchase 16 shares of the Company's common stock at an exercise price of \$1,890.00 per share.
+Each share of Series F convertible preferred stock was accompanied by a Series 1 warrant, which expired on the first anniversary of its issuance, to purchase 16 shares of the Company's common stock at an exercise price of \$1,890.00 per share, and a Series 2 warrant, which expires on the seventh anniversary of its issuance, to purchase 16 shares of the Company's common stock at an exercise price of \$1,890.00 per share.
 The Series F convertible preferred stock has full ratchet price based anti-dilution protection, subject to customary carve outs, in the event of a down-round financing at a price per share below the conversion price of the Series F convertible preferred stock (which protection will expire if, during any 20 of 30 consecutive trading days, the volume weighted average price of the Company's common stock exceeds 300% of the then-effective conversion price of the Series F convertible preferred stock and the daily dollar trading volume for each trading day during such period exceeds \$200,000).
 The exercise price of the warrants is fixed and does not contain any variable pricing features, nor any price-based anti-dilutive features, apart from customary adjustments for stock splits, combinations, reclassifications, stock dividends or fundamental transactions.
 A total of 18,000 shares of Series F convertible preferred stock initially convertible into 9,557 shares of common stock and warrants to purchase 19,122 shares of common stock were issued in the offering.

 Effective March 12, 2019, the conversion price of the Series F convertible preferred stock was reduced from \$890.40 to \$157.50, the per share price to the public of the Series G convertible preferred stock issued in the March 2019 Offering, described below.
 Effective October 25, 2019, the conversion price of the Series F convertible preferred stock was reduced from \$157.50 to \$42.30, and on November 6, 2019 from \$42.30 to \$29.83, the per share price to the public in the October and November 2019 transactions, respectively, described below.
 Effective January 28, 2020, the conversion price of the Series F convertible preferred stock was reduced from \$29.83 to \$16.50, the per share price to the public of the Series H convertible preferred stock which closed in an underwritten public offering on January 28, 2020, described below.
 Effective March 23, 2020, the conversion price of the Series F convertible preferred stock was reduced from \$16.50 to \$9.00, the per share price to the public in the March 2020 offering, described below.
+In connection with the March 2021 offering, the conversion price of the Series F convertible preferred stock was reduced from \$5.50 to \$2.50, the per share price to the public in the September 2021 offering, described below.

-As of March 31, 2021, and December 31, 2020, 127 shares of the Series F convertible preferred stock remained outstanding.
+As of September 30, 2021, and December 31, 2020, 127 shares of the Series F convertible preferred stock remained outstanding.